State Space Estimation for DPOR-based Model Checkers(Extended Version): Unbiased Estimation from Optimal Dynamic Partial Order Reduction

 \subsection{The Tree of \trust}

-In order to circumvent the high variance of \textbf{Algorithm P}, we now define a different transition system on the space of execution graphs, that we call $\mathcal{D}(P)$.
-Unlike $\mathcal{T}(P)$, our construction will ensure three properties: (a) $\mathcal{D}(P)$ is a tree; (b) the set of leaves of $\mathcal{D}(P)$ corresponds to the set of sink nodes of $\mathcal{T}(P)$, and so the number of leaves of $\mathcal{D}(P)$ is precisely $C(P)$; and (c) the children of an internal node $G$ of $\mathcal{D}(P)$ can be constructed in polynomial time, solely by looking at $G$.
+Based on Example~\ref{example:R+RR}, one reason \textbf{Algorithm P} has high variance is that it still samples interleavings, even when the set of sinks is much smaller.
+To circumvent the high variance, we now define a different transition system on the space of execution graphs, that we call $\mathcal{D}(P)$.
+Our construction will ensure three properties: (a) $\mathcal{D}(P)$ is a tree; (b) the set of leaves of $\mathcal{D}(P)$ corresponds to the set of sink nodes of $\mathcal{T}(P)$, and so the number of leaves of $\mathcal{D}(P)$ is precisely $C(P)$; and (c) the children of an internal node $G$ of $\mathcal{D}(P)$ can be constructed in polynomial time, solely by looking at $G$.

 The construction of \(\mathcal{D}(P)\) over the space of execution graphs relies on a \emph{stateless optimal \dpor} technique \cite{optimal-dpor,trust}.
 An optimal \dpor technique is an algorithm that traverses $\mathcal{T}(P)$, with the guarantee that each sink in the graph is visited exactly once.
 It is stateless if it only uses the current path to find the successors of a node.
-Our insight is that the run of a stateless optimal \dpor algorithm would yield a tree $\mathcal{D}(P)$ with the above features.

 We describe the construction of $\mathcal{D}(P)$ using \trust\cite{trust}, a stateless optimal \dpor algorithm.
-In order to describe this construction, we first extend the definition of a execution graph $G$ to also include a total order $\inord$ on the events of $G$, called the \emph{insertion order} of $G$.
+In order to describe this construction, we first extend the definition of an execution graph $G$ to also include a total order $\inord$ on the events of $G$, called the \emph{insertion order} of $G$.
 This insertion order will represent the order in which events were incrementally added to $G$ (starting from the initial event $\init$).
 We will represent each such execution graph $G$ as a tuple of the form $(E,\rf,\mo,\inord)$.
 Note that any such new execution graph $G$ corresponds to a unique execution graph $G_{\textsf{del} \inord} \in \mathcal{T}(P)$ obtained by deleting the insertion order from $G$.
 In addition to the new execution graphs, we also define a new relation, called the \emph{happens-before} relation ($\porf{}$) as $(\po{} \cup \rf{})^+$.
 From now on, we will use the extended definition of execution graphs throughout.
-All of the definitions and properties that we used for execution graphs in $\mathcal{T}(P)$, for example, sequentially consistency carry over to the new execution graphs in a straightforward manner.
+All of the definitions and properties that we used for execution graphs in $\mathcal{T}(P)$, for example, sequential consistency, carry over to the new execution graphs in a straightforward manner.